PGY (Pagaya Technologies Ltd.) has powerful results

 One of the most important indicators of Pagaya Technologies Ltd.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
 Taking into account the quick ratio of the company, currently set at 4.90, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can also provide valuable insight into volatility, and PGY is recording 3.73M average volume.
-On a monthly basis, the volatility of the stock is set at 13.11%, whereas on a weekly basis, it is put at 8.96%, with a loss of -20.93% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $2.09, showing growth from the present price of $1.02, which can serve as yet another indication of whether PGY is worth investing in or should be passed over.
+For any stock, average volume can also provide valuable insight into volatility, and PGY is recording 3.80M average volume.
+On a monthly basis, the volatility of the stock is set at 13.01%, whereas on a weekly basis, it is put at 8.52%, with a gain of 11.76% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $2.09, showing growth from the present price of $1.14, which can serve as yet another indication of whether PGY is worth investing in or should be passed over.

 How Do You Analyze Pagaya Technologies Ltd. Shares?